Goda’s Slave – Chapter 14: Body of the Giant

 “Is that what you thought?” she said.
 To Kanna’s irritation, Goda’s tone was teasing, not at all touched by any of Kanna’s accusations.

 “Stop!”
 Angered, Kanna boldly grasped the woman’s face with both hands and pulled her closer, fingers pressing into the bones, energy radiating through every nerve, until her mouth was nearly touching the source of that breath.
 With a surge of vulnerability that she could not fight, Kanna locked her open gaze on those black eyes, and whispered through gritted teeth, “Why do you pretend that you’re not human?
 Stop acting like you’re some disembodied spirit from my nightmares.
-Maybe you were meant to kill something in me after all, but I know I’m not the only one.
 I know you’ve seen something, too, or else you wouldn’t be running from me.
 What did you see?
 Have I also found my way into your dreams?
 Am I a monster to you the way you are to me?”

 Kanna thought she saw a crack then, the barest break in the woman’s expression, another faint hint of surprise.